Post Banner Image

 Credit: Zoonar/J.Wachala/ Zoonar via Getty Images Plus

-Jericho, situated about 10 miles from the Dead Sea (the lowest point on the planet), is both the lowest and oldest city in the world.
+Jericho is situated about 10 miles from the Dead Sea — the lowest elevation in the world — and is both the lowest and oldest city in the world.
 The exact, record-breaking low point is known as Tell es-Sultan, which sits 864 feet below sea level.
 Excavated remains of the Natufian peoples found here date back over 10,000 years to the Neolithic period.

 Further archaeological digs in and around Jericho have shed light on the Roman, Byzantine, and Ottoman influences on the city.
 The Russian Museum also recounts the often-unknown history of Russians in the Holy Land.
 It shelters an ancient sycamore tree, which — according to Christian tradition — Zaccheus climbed to watch Jesus on his pilgrimage to Jerusalem.